EtheaDev/kitto/README.md

 Kitto was designed by Nando Dessena and its development is sponsored by [Ethea](http://www.ethea.it/), which uses Kitto for internal development projects and client work and provides Kitto-related tools, support and development services.

-Start [here](https://github.com/nandod/kitto/wiki/Kitto-at-a-glance) for further information.
+Start [here](https://github.com/EtheaDev/kitto/wiki/Kitto-at-a-glance) for further information.

 Visit [this site](http://kitto.ethea.it) for online demos.

-If you feel like discussing Kitto, you can join the [discussion group](https://groups.google.com/forum/#!forum/kitto-discuss) or follow the [blog](http://kittoing.blogspot.it/).

 Happy Kittoing!